NethServer/nethserver-backup-config/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_BackupConfig.rst

 Configure
 =========

-Every day a scheduled task adds a snaphost to the list if the configuration has been changed in the last day.
-The :guilabel:`Automatic backups to keep` sets how many scheduled backups to keep.
+Every day a scheduled task adds a snapshot to the list if the configuration has been changed in the last day.
+The :guilabel:`Automatic backups to keep` slider sets how many scheduled backups to keep.

 Restore
 =======

 Restore the configuration backup item.
-If the option  :guilabel:`Install original modules and restore their configuration` is  unchecked, additional modules are not installed automatically.
+If the option :guilabel:`Download modules automatically` is checked, additional modules are downloaded and installed automatically.